 The Talimena National Scenic Byway

 The Talimena National Scenic Byway (state route 88) is a shorter drive (54 miles) that begins in Mena, Arkansas, and crosses the state line into Oklahoma.
 The route goes through some beautiful countryside, including Queen Wilhelmina State Park, which sits at the top of Rich Mountain and is also known as the castle in the clouds.

 The Arkansas and Missouri Railroad

-If you want the scenic without the drive, get a ticket on the Arkansas and Missouri Railroad.
-Passenger trains depart from the Van Buren and Springdale stations during the fall season.
-They have all day trips and short journeys you can take throughout the season.
-It's a nice way to see the colors without the drive and riding on the train is a unique family experience.
+If you want the scenic without the drive, you can get a ticket on the Arkansas and Missouri Railroad.
+Passenger trains depart from the Van Buren and Springdale stations during fall, and there are a variety of day trips and short journeys you can take throughout the season.
+It's a nice way to see the colors without the drive, and riding on the train is a unique family experience.